Why Did Icarus Fly Too Close to the Sun? Moral of the Story

 frederick leighton daedalus icarus painting

-Having been locked up in a tower with his father Daedalus for some time, we can imagine that Icarus felt an incredible rush of freedom once he was finally able to fly free.
+Having been locked up in a tower with his father, Daedalus, for some time, we can imagine that Icarus felt an incredible rush of freedom once he could finally fly free.
 Ovid suggests Icarus is an adolescent on the brink of adulthood, and he can be understood as a symbol for any young adult yearning for a taste of independence after having been cooped up with a parent or figure of authority.
 When his father created the wings and instructed Icarus how to fly, the pair took to the sky with relative ease, leaving behind a life of captivity and confinement.
 In this situation, it’s easy to think of Icarus as a reckless, arrogant youth who lets his guard down and gives in to temptation, losing sight of the bigger picture in the excitement and thrill of the moment.

-To Get Closer to the Gods
+Icarus Wanted to Get Closer to the Gods

 Get the latest articles delivered to your inbox